Flavor party in a skillet anyone? This chorizo and chicken paella made in a cast iron skillet is perfect for feeding your family!

 Is there anything better then going to a festival/party and they have someone with one of those GIANT paella pan’s!?
-Those things are awesome and thats probably the first place I’m running to.
-Unfortunately, there isn’t always festivals/parties with paella readily available.
 I’ve always wanted to re-create it at home, but could never find a recipe that incorporated everything that I wanted in a homemade paella.

-Typically Paella has seafood in it, but not everyone in my household likes seafood so I made it with chorizo (the best #flavorbomb) and chicken.
-You can substitute the chicken and add mussels, shrimp, clams, fish, etc. I would still recommend keeping the chorizo because it lends SO much flavor to all the elements that are cooked in the pan afterwards.
+Typically Paella has seafood in it, but not everyone in my household likes seafood, so I made it with chorizo (the best #flavorbomb) and chicken.
+I did make a seafood paella version for my seafood lovers out there!

 After it’s all cooked, comes the garnish.
 I love putting peas, manzanilla olives, and parsley in my paella.
 If you’re not an olive fan, don’t write them off so quickly in this recipe.
-I would give them a try because it really brings the flavors full circle and the olive haters I know have eaten them in this dish (mission accomplished).
+I would give them a try because it really brings the flavors full circle and I’ve flipped olive haters with this dish (mission accomplished).

 See below for cooking video

 Visit my store for useful tools and favorite kitchen items

 Affiliate notice: The links above are affiliate links meaning I do make a small profit from your purchases.
 Your price is not affected by this commission.
 Thank you for supporting Girl with the Iron CastPrint

 This Chorizo and Chicken Paella made in a cast iron skillet is bursting with flavor.
 The perfect family meal.